memtech/memphistechnology.org/source/_posts/2016-05-06-memphis-tech-talks-hosted-by-fit-and-mtf.md

 • Bryan Robinson: An Intro to Flexbox and Modern CSS Layout

-• Joe Ferguson: So you just inherited a $Legacy Application

 • Mike Cochran: Modern Windows Shell

 • George Spake: Accessibility 101- the technical stuff